 Nowadays I like the caravans as they feel a little more luxurious.
 Nodes Point has a playground, children’s activities during the day, evening entertainment, swimming pool and direct access to the beach.
 It’s the perfect place for a family holiday.
 DOG FRIENDLY VENUE

 Places To Eat

 The Fighting Cocks family friendly pub near Amazon World is one of our favourite places to eat.
 It has a lovely bright restaurant eating area as well as cosy armchair nooks.
 There is an extensive menu with something to please everyone.
-We usually choose one of the seasonal dishes from the specials board and have never been disappointed.
+I usually choose one of the seasonal dishes from the specials board and have never been disappointed.
 We’ve often sat relaxing, eating and drinking in there for hours, simply enjoying the atmosphere.
-I have breastfed quite happily in one of the cosy nooks when our babies were small and enjoyed the outdoor play area with them as they’ve grown.
-The pub received a very well deserved Excellence Award from Trip Advisor in 2017.
+I have breastfed quite happily in one of the cosy nooks when the babies were small.
+Now they are older they enjoy the outdoor play area.
 DOG FRIENDLY VENUE

 The Oasis homeware and gift shop in Brading has a lovely coffee shop attached to it which is perfect for tea and cake or a light lunch.
 The shop itself is full of beautiful items and well worth a look round.
 We always pop in for a browse and to enjoy one of the cakes for afternoon tea.